Go to top

 Materials and Tools Needed to Build a Raised Pond

-Step-by-Step Construction Guide on how to Build a Raised Pond
+4 Steps for How to Build a Raised Pond

 Determining where to start when figuring out how to build a raised pond can be daunting.
-Here are step by step instructions to build a perfect pond.
+Here are step-by-step instructions to build a perfect pond.

 1. Choose a location for your pond

 You should consider the placement of your pond before building it.
-Ideally your pond should be in an area where it is visible and accessible.
+Ideally, your pond should be in an area where it is visible and accessible.
 For example, a good place to put your pond would be within an outdoor seating area, like a patio or cabana in your garden.
-Also keep in mind that it should be close to a power point for the filtration system, or if this is not an option then decide how you will bring a power to the area where you are planning to install the pond.

 2. Ensure the ground is level

 Your garden pond installation should be in a location where the ground is even to ensure the water does not overflow on one end or side.
-It should also be protected from sharp objects that can puncture the lining and compromise its watertight nature, including stones, tree roots or any other hazardous items.
+It should also be protected from sharp objects that can potentially puncture the lining and compromise its watertight nature, including stones, tree roots, or any other hazardous items.

-To check if the ground is even you can put a piece of wood on the area and place your spirit level on top.
-If it is not flat you can even out the surface with a shovel, but this is the most digging you’ll have to do which is a lot less labour intensive than compared to building an in-ground pond.
+To check if the ground is even, you can put a piece of wood on the area and place your spirit level on top.
+If it is not flat, you can even out the surface with a shovel, but this is the most digging you’ll have to do, which is a lot less labour intensive than compared to building an in-ground pond.

 3. Build the pond frame